 The tax trading losses have various expiry dates the earliest of which, in respect of £1.2m of the losses, is 31 March 2018.
-There are no expiry dates attributed to the surplus ACT nor in respect of £59.8m of the tax losses.
+There are no expiry dates in respect of £41.0m (£7.0m cash benefit) of the tax losses and £30.0m (£5.2m cash benefit) of surplus capital allowances inherited as a result of the acquisition of Budgens and Londis.
+There are also no expiry dates pertaining to the ACT.